LogKay7/Projet-Fablab/README.md

 # Projet-Fablab
-Progressive Web App made for Fablab Wapi
+Progressive Web App made for Fablab Wapi in Angular

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.7.